The History of Wilson Workforce and Rehabilitation Center (WWRC)

 Frank O. Birdsall (1948 - 1966)

-Frank O. Birdsall was the second Director of the Woodrow Wilson Rehabilitation Center and served from 1948 - 1966
+Frank O. Birdsall was the second Director of the Wilson Workforce and Rehabilitation Center and served from 1948 - 1966

 He was born on September 17, 1903 in Dinwiddle County, VA.
 He was married and had one son and two grandchildren.
 He attended Tinkling Spring Presbyterian Church in Fishersville, VA.
 He received an A. B. Degree from the College of William & Mary in 1927.